Religion in Africa: Abrahamic religions

 The majority of Africans are adherents of Christianity or Islam.
 African people often combine the practice of their traditional belief with the practice of Abrahamic religions.
 Abrahamic religions are widespread throughout Africa.
 They have both spread and replaced indigenous African religions, but are often adapted to African cultural contexts and belief systems.
-The World Book Encyclopedia has estimated that in 2002 Christians formed 45% of the continent's population, with Muslims forming 40%.
-It was also estimated in 2002 that Christians form 45% of Africa's population, with Muslims forming 40.6%.
+The World Book Encyclopedia estimated in 2002 that Christians formed 45% of the continent's population while Muslims formed 40%.
+Also in 2002, Encyclopædia Britannica estimated that Christians form 45% of Africa's population, with Muslims forming 40.6%.